McStasMcXtrace/McCode/INSTALL-McStas-3.x/Linux/README.md

 7 type systems is by adding our respective **deb** or **rpm** repository!!!
 Please consult the specific [Debian/Ubuntu](debian/README.md) or  [Fedora](fedora/README.md).

+## Experimental builds
+Apart from our "standard" Debian or Fedora builds, we may on occasion include "one-off, experimental" builds for other systems, check be low for for folders and consult with corresponding README's.

 ## Favorite system not available?
 * For other systems, please either
  * Use the instructions for